How to Send Secure Email | Secure Email FAQ | Sample Secure Email Notification | Recipient Info

 - Emails containing PHI or other sensitive information are sent securely.
 Recipients will go through a few simple steps to access messages and will also be able to respond securely free of charge.

 Secure email at the University of Kansas Medical Center works in the following manner:

-- The sender designates that the email should be secured by entering the word "[secure]" at the beginning of an email's subject line.
-The remainder of the email can be typed normally and attachments can be added.
+- The sender designates that the email should be secured by either entering the word "[secure]" at the beginning of an email's subject line or by selecting the "Send Securely" icon within Outlook when ready to send the message.
+The remainder of the email can be typed normally and attachments can be added as needed.

 - The system recognizes that the email should be secured and then forwards it out an an encrypted attachment.

 - The secure email gateway sends the recipient an email notification that they have received a secure email from someone in the KUMC community.
 This email directs them to click on the attachment to view the encrypted message.

 - The recipient opens the attachment and is prompted to provide their password.
 (If this is the first time the recipient has received a secure email, they will need to complete a one-time registration process and assign their designated passphrase first.)

 See How to Send Secure Email for more information.